pypeit/PypeIt/doc/out_spec2D.rst

 Overview
 ========

 During the data-reduction process, ``PypeIt`` creates a series of 2D spectral images prior to extraction of 1D spectra.
 And, of course, several of these 2D images may have greater value for analysis than the 1D spectra.
+For the extracted 1D spectra, see :ref:`spec-1d-output`.

 For each on-source exposure, ``PypeIt`` outputs a series of these images in a single, multi-extension fits file, separated by detector.